 I bring good news, though.
 Jesus came to set all captives free—even if they are in a prison of their own making.
 While it might seem scandalous, God doesn’t care about your debt; He cares about you.
 This is the heart of the Gospel.

-That being said, you bring up some great questions.
-I’ve heard the arguments of some preachers too: that some debt is a sin but other sources of debt are not, or, as you say, “too much” debt is a sin.
+That being said, there are many who have this idea that debt is actually a sin.
+Some pastors have even argued that some debt is a sin but other sources of debt are not, or, as you say, “too much” debt is a sin.
 If we’re not careful, we can begin slicing hairs so thin, we create a whole new set of laws to keep in order to be in God’s good graces.

 While I’m not a theological scholar, I can’t find Scriptural support to back the premise that debt is a sin.
 However, I know from personal experience that debt can be a consequence of sin.
 And so, if you will allow me, let’s think through what may have landed you in debt to begin with and what steps you might need to take next.